X-Raym/fountain-scripts/README.md

 # fountain-scripts

-A set of scripts for fountain Screenwriting files format
+A set of Python 3 scripts for fountain Screenwriting files format.